-1. Throughout this release Q1 refers to Quarter 1 (January to March), Q2 refers to Quarter 2 (April to June), Q3 refers to Quarter 3 (July to September) and Q4 refers to Quarter 4 (October to December)
+1. Q1 stands for Quarter 1 (January to March); Q2 for Quarter 2 (April to June); Q3 for Quarter 3 (July to September); Q4 for Quarter 4 (October to December).

-Holiday visits continue to be the most common purpose for UK visits abroad.
-In Quarter 1 2016, there were 7.2 million holidays, an increase of 10.1% compared with the same quarter a year ago.
-Visits to friends or relatives showed the biggest increase, 11.4% in this quarter, while business visits increased by 6.3%.
+Holiday visits continued to be the most common reason for UK residents' visits abroad.
+In Quarter 2 2017, there were 13.1 million holidays, an increase of 7.6% compared with the same quarter a year previously.
+Visits to friends or relatives increased by 5.8% in this quarter, but miscellaneous visits decreased by 22.2% and business visits decreased by 5.8% during this quarter.